crystaldb/autodba/README.md

 You will need at least a `e2-small` GCE instance and need to attach the service account that we created earlier.

-If you're creating a new instance, you can attach the service account with the `service-account` flag, replacing `PROJECT_ID`.
-Something like:
+If you're creating a new instance, you can attach the service account with the `service-account` flag.
+Something like this, replacing `PROJECT_ID`:

 ```bash
  gcloud compute instances create